-In the time since we were last there the hotel had changed ownership and undergone a small renovation.
-The rooms and common areas had been spruced up and the empty rooftop where we spent many a hot summer evening had been transformed into a dining area with sweeping views of King Abdullah Mosque and Al Bishara Greek Orthodox Church where breakfast was served (breakfast is included in the cost of the room).
+In the time since we were last there, the hotel had changed ownership and undergone a small renovation.
+The rooms and common areas had been spruced up and the empty rooftop where we spent many a hot summer evening had been transformed into a dining area with sweeping views of King Abdullah Mosque and Al Bishara Greek Orthodox Church where breakfast was served (breakfast is included in the room's cost).

 The Caravan is truly a family-run establishment.
 The owner’s smaller children can be found playing in the common areas during the day and his son provides airport transfer for 25 JD.

-With its clean rooms, close proximity to the balad, and good price point, the locally owned and operated Caravan hotel is a great option.
+With its clean rooms, proximity to the balad, and a good price point, the locally owned and operated Caravan hotel is a great option.

 What to Eat and Drink in Amman

 An Amman classic located at the far end of Rainbow Street, La Calle is the perfect place for a happy hour beer on one of the three floors or on the rooftop deck.
 An Amstel, which is produced in Jordan and considered a “local” beer usually runs about 4 JD during happy (normally 7 JD).
 There’s nothing like a good Amstel at happy hour prices in Amman to bring us back to our Peace Corps days but we were beyond delighted to learn about Carakale, Jordan’s first micro-brewery and were determined to taste as many of their beers as possible even if they weren’t on happy hour.
 We had our first taste of their Blonde Ale at La Calle and were not disappointed.

 Love rooftop bars?
-It’s hard to be Cantalope located right around the corner from La Calle.
+It’s hard to be Cantaloupe located right around the corner from La Calle.
 The restaurant and bar provide sweeping views over Amman.
 This is a great place for happy hour drinks and to watch the sunset over downtown Amman, including the Citadel.